 Diagnostic Criteria:

-4. Respond to to sensory input in unusual ways, engagement in self-stimulation
+Respond to sensory input in unusual ways, engagement in self-stimulation

 Autism’s Relevance